 Discussion

-This study evaluated the effects of two interventions to increase accelerometer wear times in the Let’s Move It trial internal pilot study, and specifically, tested the effects of the because-heuristic on accelerometer wear time in older adolescents.
+This study evaluated the effects of two interventions to increase accelerometer wear times during the Let’s Move It trial internal pilot study, and specifically, tested the effects of the because-heuristic on accelerometer wear time in older adolescents.
 We did not detect increased wear times among participants who received a reason in their daily SMS reminders, nor did we detect different wear times between those receiving the reminder messages and those who opted out.
-In all cases, null models were supported over those with small-to-medium sized effects.[57, 58]
+In all cases, null models were supported over those with small-to-medium sized effects (see supplement sections “Interpreting Bayes Factors” and “Bayesian ANOVA” for details).
+As it is neither logically nor statistically appropriate to conclude the absence of an effect from a non-significant hypothesis test [57, 58], we hope the analyses contribute to a long-overdue inferential development in the field.

-Our main results are in line with the results of Belton et al. [11], of reminders not being able to increase wear time.
-This, although we attempted to improve on the earlier studies for example by not having exactly the same message sent every day.
+Our main results are in line with the results of Belton et al. [11], of reminders not being able to increase wear time, despite attempting to improve on the earlier studies for example by not having exactly the same message sent every day.
 We do not have data on whether the reminder caused our participants put on the accelerometer more often, in spite of not increasing wear time [as found in 11].

 Although the xerox machine study [12] has been highly publicised for thirty years now, the contextual framework of the effect remains unclear to an extent.
 Thus, the pool of possible reasons for null results is vast.
 These reasons would include e.g. the impersonal nature of SMS communication (as compared to face-to-face interaction), the source of the information, being incapable to complete the requested task, and a several other factors varying in plausibility (ranging from demographic factors to the presence of copy machines).

-Bayesian analysis allowed us to quantify evidence for the null effect.
-The BF01 of 12.05 from testing equality of weartime means between the three arms (i.e. the Bayesian ANOVA) is enough to move an impartial observer with 1:1 prior odds to a 7.7% subjective posterior probability of an effect.
-Equally, a person who had high prior confidence (10 to 1 prior odds, translating to 91% probability) in the arms showing differences in weartimes, should become impartial and be moved to 54.6% probability in favor of an effect – provided that the proponent would agree with our methodology to test the hypothesis.
-(See supplement section “Interpreting Bayes Factors” for more information.)

-Some might be tempted to interpret a "trend towards significance" from the MANOVA result, p=0.054.
-This would be an unjustified conclusion, as p-values are random variables and the only question is whether or not we are studying real phenomena or not – if we are, p-values near zero are always more likely than those near 0.05 [57].
-Even if the arbitrary threshold of 0.05 would have been reached, it would have still been weak evidence; at best p=0.05 can indicate, that the H1 is two and a half times more likely than H0 (BF10=2.45 in the optimal case; see [58], but also [59]).

 Accordingly, the effect of reasons on this particular behavior, given our context and delivery method, has proved smaller than what would be considered minimally interesting (although participants did attribute remembering to wear their accelerometer to receipt of the reminders), and possibly zero.
 Thus, the naïve because-heuristic does not receive support in the current study.
 We can not make conclusions regarding the weaker claim of reasons affecting only tasks which are easy to carry out, due to design and sample size considerations.